RSV Protection

 The vaccine is available free for all eligible pregnant mothers across Australia through the National Immunisation Program.

 State and territory governments provide free infant immunisation for babies whose mothers did not receive RSV vaccination during pregnancy.
-A full breakdown of eligibility for infant RSV immunisation can be found here.
+An overview of eligibility for infant RSV immunisation in winter 2025 can be found here.

 RSV Protection for Adults